 Here’s a recent post of theirs from the job site CareerBuilder.com:

 So is it true?
-Is American Online Jobs a legitimate work from home opportunity you should apply for or just another scam?
+Is American Online Jobs a legitimate work from home opportunity you should apply for or is it just another scam?
 I think it’s the latter and in this review, I’ll show you why.

 Before we get into the nitty-gritty: I am not affiliated with American Online Jobs in any way.
 I’ve been finding real money-making programs and exposing scummy scams since 2016 and in that time I’ve only given readers my honest take.
 This review is no different.